ednagalindo/HTML-CSS-and-Git-Code-Refactor/README.md

 # Refactor Horiseon Website

-Edited HTML and CSS file by adding semantic HTML element, and images have alt attributes for accessibility, reordered CSS selectors in CSS file for readability and refactored CSS file.
+Edited HTML and CSS file by adding semantic HTML elements.
+Images have alt attributes for accessibility, also reordered CSS selectors in CSS file for readability and refactored CSS file.

 ### User Story